frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 lacking love in thought and speech, hypersensitive, jealous, easily put out, moody and uncontrolled.
 These can hardly be called perfect.

-We are just as perfect as the love we bear.
-When love is within reach of all who are in a state of sanctifying grace, who keep God\'s commandments, and who commit no mortal sin.
+We are just as perfect as the love we bear, when love is within reach of all who are in a state of sanctifying grace, who keep God\'s commandments, and who commit no mortal sin.